Tweaster/Sierpinski/README.md

 ##Installation
 Just copy the `Sierpinski` folder into your `templates` folder, then select it from the list of installed templates in your dropplets menu.

+Additionnaly, the `index.php` at the `dropplets` root folder must be replaced by the one provided here

 ##Screenshots

 ![Screenshot](http://projectify.me/templates/sierpinski/screenshot.jpg)